ParvathiVishnu/ML-SagemakerStudio_ECS_Pipeline/README.md

-#🔷 Bluesky Sentiment Analysis Pipeline on AWS
+#🔷Bluesky Sentiment Analysis Pipeline on AWS

 This project implements a serverless data pipeline that fetches social media posts from the Bluesky API, performs sentiment analysis using a machine learning model deployed on Amazon SageMaker, and stores the results in Amazon RDS for visualization via a Streamlit dashboard hosted on Amazon ECS Fargate.